awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_Spring_RDS_ Rest/Readme.md

 + Amazon Aurora Serverless database
 + Amazon Simple Email Service (Amazon SES).
 (The SDK for Java (v2) is used to access Amazon SES.)

 The application you create is a decoupled React application that uses a Spring REST API to return Amazon Aurora Serverless data.
 That is, the React application is a single-page application (SPA) that interacts with a Spring REST API by making RESTful GET and POST requests.
 The Spring REST API uses an [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations on the Aurora Serverless database.
-Then, the Spring REST API returns JSON data, as shown in the following illustration.
+Then, the Spring REST API returns JSON data in an HTTP response, as shown in the following illustration.

 ![AWS Tracking Application](images/jsondataBS.png)